Public Health Rebrand to Data Science Program

-This one-year online program is designed specifically for public health practitioners – such as people with a Master’s in Public Health (MPH) or equivalent.
+This self-paced online mentoring program is designed specifically for individuals with domain-specific knowledge – such as experienced public health practitioners, healthcare workers, or others working in data-intensive positions in specific knowledge domains.
 The program will provide you a data science learning community outside of your workplace to enable you to have data science experiences so you can prepare for and get integrated into a data science team in a new career and job position.
+It will also provide you the ability to rebrand yourself as a data scientist through the development of an online public data science portfolio project.

 Program benefits:

-• One-on-one mentoring with a dedicated data science mentor
+• Professional Personal Mentoring: One-on-one mentoring with a dedicated data science mentor to provide you personal guidance from expertise you cannot get with online courses.

 Sign up for a 30-minute Zoom call to meet Monika, data science mentor, and learn more about this program.